An infographic appeared on my Facebook feed recently purporting to be a map of the most-streamed TV shows per state. This is the map:

 In the absence of other data, Google Trends will have to serve as a proxy for viewing.
 This assumes that a search is equivalent to interest which in turn indicates a desire to view video content.

 Here, we're just looking at relative volume of the search term "netflix" across the US since 2004.
-Maine, Idaho, New Mexico, and Montana all lead in Netflix Interest.
+Maine, Idaho, New Mexico, and Montana all lead in Netflix Interest (July 2018 edit: this and the below maps are embedded rather than static, so the ranking has changed over time).
 They're also states with low population densities so that may be a factor.
 Is the same trend true for similar searches?

 Maine and Idaho still lead in Hulu searches.
 The pattern remains similar.
 Hulu and Netflix both began streaming video in 2007 though Netflix began with DVDs ten years earlier, but perhaps the popularity of streaming video has erased that difference.*